 You can roughly work out how different running speeds (pace) relate to your heart rate zones by comparing recent results from races or training runs.
 A simple method would be to record your maximum heart rate over a short distance.
 You can then work out your rough heart rate percentages from this maximum.
 On following runs, you can record what kinds of pace you run at for each zone.
-This will give you a rough indication what the best pace is to run at for different events based on the table of events above.
+This will give you a rough indication what the best pace is to train at for different events based on the table of events above.
+This doesn’t mean you can’t run faster in the race though!
 Example below.

 The following chart is an example of a basic profile that you could work out at home.
 If your Maximum heart rate was 185 BPM in a recent track workout, you could then use the percentages above to work out your heart rates for each zone.
 You could then go for a run and record your pace for each heart rate.
 You can then match the pace for each zone to a particular running distance.

 Something to consider is that as you train in your set zones your fitness will improve and change the zones, which will require you to re-test yourself every 15 weeks roughly.

 Energy usage and zones